Kerry Carpenter Player Props: Tigers vs. Orioles

-After hitting .222 with two doubles, two home runs, a walk and five RBI in his past 10 games, Kerry Carpenter and the Detroit Tigers face the Baltimore Orioles (who will hand the ball to Grayson Rodriguez) at 6:40 PM ET on Friday.
+On Saturday, Kerry Carpenter (.222 batting average in his past 10 games, with two doubles, two home runs, a walk and five RBI) and the Detroit Tigers play the Baltimore Orioles, whose starting pitcher will be Dean Kremer.
+First pitch is at 12:10 PM ET.

-In his last game, he racked up two hits (going 2-for-3 with a double) against the Orioles.
+He strung together two hits (going 2-for-3 with a double) in his last appearance against the Orioles.

 Kerry Carpenter Game Info & Props vs. the Orioles